uselesstechjunks/leetcode/docs/source/interviews/design.rst

 #.
 ML Engineering

 	#.
+How much data we need to ensure that model learned something?
+	#.
+How can we reduce data & compute requirements without hurting the performance much?
+	#.
+How do I train the models at scale?
+How much compute, storage & memory would we need?
+	#.
 Does the solution scale at serving time?
 How would serving work in a distributed env within latency limits?
 How much resource would we need?

 #.
-How do I train all the models at scale?
-How much compute would we need?
-	#.
-How much data we need to ensure that model learned something?
-	#.
-How much storage & memory would we need?
-	#.
-How can we reduce data & compute requirements without hurting the performance much?

-#.
 ML Ops

 	#.
 How do we monitor and adjust to be able to serve the model for a long time?
+	#.
 What offline analysis can we do to determine how the model would perform in problematic scenarios?

 #.
 ML Roadmap